RUISA signal layer

 Balanced shape

-A balanced radar shape suggests coherence is stable and strain is being absorbed without distortion.
+A balanced radar shape suggests coherence is holding and strain is being absorbed without visible distortion.

 Distorted shape

-A distorted radar shape indicates uneven pressure accumulation and rising coordination risk in specific domains.
+A distorted radar shape indicates uneven pressure accumulation and rising coordination risk in specific domains, without disclosing how the protected engine calculates or sequences that reading.

 Doctrine intent

 RUISA does not wait for visible failure.
-It detects where coherence is thinning while correction is still possible.
+It detects where coherence is thinning while correction is still possible, then publishes only the protected interpretation layer publicly.

 Risk hotspots